 What’s the difference between a cloud server and a traditional server?

-Traditional servers, such as dedicated servers, deliver the same computing resources as cloud servers but are housed and managed on-site.
-This lack of remote access means that organisations have to buy and manage their own server hardware, which can be expensive and time consuming.
+Traditional servers, such as dedicated servers, deliver the same computing resources as cloud hosting servers but are housed and managed on-site.
+This lack of remote access means that organisations may have to buy and manage their own server hardware, which can be expensive and time consuming.

 How does a cloud server work?